ReluctantHacker/notes/cs/linuxNotes_en.md

 # Chapter_6. system call

 # Chapter7.
 Executable file (ELF file format)
   * Everything executable is ELF file format including executable libraries like libc.so.
 ELF file format for linux is just like exe file format for windows.
 They are both CPU instructions set.
-The differences is that exe file format is for windows operating system's kernel api and system call, elf file format is for linux
+The differences is that exe file format is for windows operating system's kernel api and system call, elf file format is for linux.
+In vim or other text editors, it's very hard to read executable files as instructions sets, you would probably need some other reverse engineering tools.